GamesCreed

 Steam, Steam Games Deals, Doom

-The current autumn sale over Steam brings down the price of Doom (2016) to $2.39.
+The current autumn sale on Steam brings down the price of Doom (2016) to $2.39.
 Over the United States, it is $3.99 with a discount, making it still affordable for MENA and LATAM regions.

-AAA games on the other hand got the better outcome as they are not always priced at their usual $60 price tag.
+AAA games, on the other hand, got the better outcome as they are not always priced at their usual $60 price tag.
 They usually go around 30-40, which is still quite a lot, but AAA games provide more content, and, supposedly, it’s always worth the money.
 One of the best games to come out this year, Baldur’s Gate 3, used to be listed at $27.75 (800TL) before the currency change, and now it costs 35 dollars instead.
 For a person who wishes to play Baldur’s Gate 3, the price change does not matter much, but for a person who loves to dive deep into the indie world, this change is quite hard-hitting.

 One question remains with us: Are any reversals planned for this action?
 We may never know, but if there is an outcry or a problem among those players included, Steam might revert everything.
 You have to keep in mind that this change was forced to create some preventative measures.
 Region locks can help people from that area, but nothing stops people who happen to have VPNs from changing their locations and purchasing games without ever moving out of their seats.